 Train Your Dog

 Before introducing your dog to your chickens, you must train him to be obedient to basic commands.
-Your puppy should “sit,” “stay,” “lie down,” and go into his crate on cue.
+Your puppy should “sit,” “stay,” “lie down,” and go into its crate on cue.
 But the most important command for a poultry guardian is “leave it.”

 Your dog must also be well-socialized.
 We recommend that you begin training your pup from puppyhood.
 Puppies are usually more receptive to training and new sights and sounds than adult dogs.